Stone-Path-Engineering/events/_posts/2024-09-26-hardware-hangout.md

 Join us for the fourth Hardware Hangout, where you can meet and connect with fellow enthusiasts and professionals in the industry.

-Two new things this time around!
-First, location!
-Hart Smart Products is hosting our first "field trip" edition of Hardware Hangout.
-Second, a new name for this group!
-Welcome to the Iowans of Things!
+Iowans of Things is hosting another "field trip" edition to the upcoming September Hardware Hangout.
+Join us in Ames at the Ag Startup Engine building near the ISU campus.

 ![Logo](/assets/images/iowans_of_things.png){:width="250px"}

-Inspired by our excellent host venue, the Tech Talk topic for this event is prototyping!
-And we're hoping you'll be a part of it.
-If you have stories to share, pitfalls to point out, or tips and tricks to trade, sign up to be on the panel of speakers when you register!
+This Hardware Hangout's theme is all about careers!
+Since our host location is located in the ISU Research Park, we will also be inviting engineering students to join us.
+Please join us to share more about the opportunities your company offers, tips and tricks you've learned in your career, or to share your stories about how you got to where you are in your role.

 Registration below.